ublue-os/website/docs/images/bluefin/index.md

 **Nvidia GPU users only**

-1. open a terminal and rebase the OS to this image:
+1. Open a terminal and rebase the OS to this image:

     Bluefin: